hafizriyadho/bike-sales-analysis-project/README.md

 ## 📊 4 Simple Things We Learned From the Data

-By looking at the finished dashboard in image_384627.png, we can easily spot four major trends:
+By looking at the finished dashboard, we can easily spot four major trends:

 ### 1. Income Matters (Especially for Men)
 * **What the data says:** People who actually bought a bike (`Yes` in the charts) have a higher average income than those who didn't (`No`).
 For men who bought bikes, the average income is around **$60,124**.